RoboMME/robomme_benchmark/doc/env_format.md

 - `joint_angle`: 7 joint angles + gripper open/close
 - `ee_pose`: 3 position (xyz) + 3 rotation (rpy) + gripper open/close
-- `keypoint`: Same format as ee_pose, but executed in discrete keyframe steps
+- `waypoint`: Same format as ee_pose, but executed in discrete keyframe steps
 - `multi_choice`: Command dict, e.g. `{"label": "a", "point": [y, x]}`; the label is the choice from `info["available_multi_choices"]`, point is the pixel location on the front image. this action is designed for human studies or Video-QA research

 Note: Gripper closed is -1, gripper open is 1.